 The process behind an automation is simple - you can basically configure what happens on your website when a certain action is performed.
-You can set up triggers that are fired when certain events occur, and even filter them based on various criteria configured by you.
+You can set up triggers that are fired when events (or actions) occur, and even filter them based on various criteria configured by you.

 And all this is an automated event, that you only need to set up once.
 Afterward, the workflow will take place automatically whenever the triggers are set off.

 Let's have a look at an actual example, such as adding to an autoresponder all your new WordPress users that have enrolled after a certain date.

 You only need to set up a trigger (e.g. "User creates new account"), a condition if you want (but this is not a mandatory step), and the action (e.g. "Add user in autoresponder"):

 Another example would be to automatically enroll in a Thrive Apprentice course all users that complete a quiz from your website and get a certain result.